Find a Lawyer

 (30 KB - 7/15/2011)

-The BIA found that the maximum possible sentence for an offense, rather than the standard range under the State's sentencing guidelines, determines an alien's eligibility for the petty offense exception.
+The BIA held that the maximum possible sentence for an offense, rather than the standard range under the State's sentencing guidelines, determines an alien's eligibility for the petty offense exception.

 Matter of Ruiz-Lopez